miguelamezola/tdd-project/README.md

   }
 }
 ```
 Now all we have to do is modify the `scripts` property in this file.
 We could simply make the `test` script run the `mocha` command.
 However, `mocha` by default only finds test files with extensions `.js`, `.mjs`, and `.cjs` in a directory named `test`.
-The following script finds all test files ending with `.test.js` in all directories except `node_modules`.
+On the other hand, the following script finds all test files ending with `.test.js` in all directories except `node_modules`.

 ```json
 {